 ProSearch does not knowingly collect, maintain, disclose, or otherwise process Personal Data from minors under the age of sixteen (16), or the equivalent minimum age depending on jurisdiction (“Child(ren)”).

 ProSearch may use Third-Party Sub-Processors to deliver services.
-Where we engage data processors, we will ensure that they work under a specified contract and that the appropriate technical safeguards are in place to ensure your data remains secure.
+Where we engage data processors, we will ensure they work under a specified contract and that the appropriate technical safeguards are in place to ensure your data remains secure.

 Direct Marketing and “Do Not Track” Signals